 After the war, many European Jews migrated to other countries, including Australia, where they have established vibrant new communities.
 After enduring the horrors of the Holocaust, many Jews wished to join their fellow Jews who were already living in their ancient homeland.
-So, in November 1947, the United Nations endorsed the establishment of an independent Jewish state in what became known as Israel (see 'Foundation of the United Nations' in section 6.3).
+So, in November 1947, the United Nations endorsed the establishment of an independent Jewish state in what became known as Israel (see section 9.14).
 Israel declared its independence in May 1948.